 It definitely seems like safer bet to seek treatment than to continue struggling with an addiction and possibly developing further substance problems, legal consequences or even experiencing overdose which can potentially result in death.

 What Are The Signs Of An Addiction?

 Addiction is a disease of the mind and like many diseases, it doesn’t discriminate by age, race, religion, gender, or sexual orientation–addictions can strike when we least expect it.
-Addiction not only affects the body and mind of the person using the drug; it reaches a lot further than that and can affect anyone or everyone around them.
-Some of the areas of a person’s life which may be affected by addiction include:
+A drug or alcohol addiction not only affect the body and mind of the person using the drug; it reaches a lot further than that and can affect anyone or everyone around them.
+Some areas of a person’s life which may be affected by addiction include:

 - Behavior: Addiction can cause a person to behave differently—usually to seek or obtain drugs or alcohol.

 - Criminal Record: Sometimes drug and alcohol addiction results in court cases and can leave a stain on personal records.

 - Family: Addiction doesn’t just affect addicted individuals, but also their families.

 - Finances: When people live to seek their drug of choice, finances can be destroyed.